ncatlab/nlab-content/pages/4/4/2/4/4244/content.md

 For [[compact topological space|compact]] [[Kähler manifolds]], [[Yau's theorem]] (also known as the  [[Calabi conjecture]]) states any of the above conditions implies the vanishing of the first [[Chern class]].

-+--{.query}
-Is it also true for non-compact?
-=--

 Note that $c_1(X) = 0$ implies in general that the canonical bundle is *topologically trivial*.
 But if $X$ is a simply connected compact K&#228;hler manifold, $c_1(X) = 0$ implies further that the canonical bundle is *holomorphically trivial*.

-+--{.query}
-The language used in this article is implicitly analytic, rather than algebraic.
-Is this OK?
-Or should I make this explicit?
-=--

 ## Definition